Math Utils

 Source code in pyeyesweb/utils/math_utils.py

-Compute RMS of jerk (third derivative) from a signal.
+Compute RMS of jerk (rate of change of acceleration) from a signal.

-Jerk is the rate of change of acceleration.
+Jerk is the third derivative of position or the first derivative of acceleration.
 Lower RMS jerk values indicate smoother movement.

 Parameters: